I had a dream

 Kinda thought they might care

 Perhaps, Billie’s dream-suicide was motivated by the feeling that no one really cared about her, a common motivation for real-life suicides.
 Over half of suicide attempts are connected to major depression, and often those who struggle with depression do not receive the treatment they need.
 This leaves many feeling alone and as if no one cares about them.
-The dangerous lie that you do not have value and that no one cares about you is endemic among teens and young adults, considering the suicide rate for those between 15 and 24.
+The dangerous lie that you do not have value and that no one cares about you is endemic among teens and young adults, considering the suicide rate for that demography.

 Considering the bleak topic of “Everything I Wanted,” we must ask what effect the song has on its listeners.
 We might be tempted to think that a song about suicide could only negatively impact its listeners.
 However, Billie is an advocate for those who struggle with mental illness and wants to have a positive influence on her fans through her music.
 Billie walks a thin line between romanticizing mental illness and offering hope in a dark world, exposing things hidden in darkness to the light (Ephesians 5:13).
 The “light” in “Everything I Wanted” comes in the chorus.
 Billie offers her listeners the hope of redemption, even when they feel alone and unloved.
 She sings of someone who is always there for her, who gives her hope and a reason to live.